New Zealand cricket team in South Africa in 1953–54: Tour party

 The New Zealand team was captained by Geoff Rabone with Bert Sutcliffe as vice-captain.
-Rabone had been reluctant to tour but was chosen as captan ahead of Merv Wallace, who had captained New Zealand when South Africa had toured in 1952–53.
+Rabone had been reluctant to tour but was chosen as captain ahead of Merv Wallace, who had captained New Zealand when South Africa had toured in 1952–53.
 Despite having retired from Test cricket in 1951, the experienced Walter Hadlee was asked to captain the side but declined and Rabone agreed to lead the tour.
 Wallace chose not to join the tour after Rabone was appointed.
 Sutcliffe, who was New Zealand's outstanding post-war batsman, captained the New Zealanders during the fourth and fifth Test matches after Rabone broke a bone in his foot.

 The average age of the team was 25.
 With the aim of establishing a high standard of fielding, some older or slower players were overlooked, including the spinners Tom Burtt and Alex Moir, and the opening batsman Gordon Leggat.
 Leggat later joined the team for the Australian leg of the tour, replacing the injured Rabone.